Adaptive Reordering Sampler with Neurally Guided MAGSAC: Experimental Results

 \section{Experimental Results}

-This section evaluates the accuracy and speed of Deep MAGSAC++ and the impact of each individual improvement proposed in this paper, \eg, AR-Sampler and affine loss.
-The compared methods are the OpenCV RANSAC~\cite{fischler1981random} and LMEDS~\cite{rousseeuw1984least}, the implementations provided by the authors of GC-RANSAC \cite{barath2018graph}, MAGSAC \cite{barath2019magsac} and MAGSAC++~\cite{barath2020magsac++}, NG-RANSAC~\cite{brachmann2019neural}, OANet~\cite{oanet2019} and the recently published EAS~\cite{fan2021efficient}, and CLNet~\cite{clnet2021} algorithms.
-We re-trained NG-RANSAC, OANet and CLNet on the same data as used for Deep MAGSAC++.
-Also, we will show their results with the provided models trained on significantly more image pairs than what we use for training Deep MAGSAC++.
-All the experiments were conducted on Ubuntu 20.04 with GTX 3090Ti, OpenCV 4.5/3.4, and PyTorch 1.7.1. \paragraph{\textbf{Technical details.}} We use RootSIFT~\cite{arandjelovic2012three} features to improve the estimation accuracy and help the deep network to learn accurate weights.
+We evaluate the accuracy and speed of ARS-MAGSAC and the impact of each individual improvement proposed in this paper, \eg, AR-Sampler and affine loss.
+The compared methods are the OpenCV RANSAC~\cite{RANSAC} and LMEDS~\cite{rousseeuw1984least}, the implementations provided by the authors of GC-RANSAC \cite{barath2018graph}, MAGSAC \cite{barath2019magsac} and MAGSAC++~\cite{barath2020magsac++}, NG-RANSAC~\cite{brachmann2019neural}, OANet~\cite{oanet2019}, EAS~\cite{fan2021efficient}, and CLNet~\cite{clnet2021}.
+We re-trained NG-RANSAC, OANet and CLNet using the same data as ARS-MAGSAC, explained in Sec.~\ref{sec:Etest} and~\ref{sec:Ftest}.
+Also, we will show their results with the provided models trained on significantly more image pairs than what we use for training ARS-MAGSAC.
+For fair comparison, we also run MAGSAC++ in the end of OANet and CLNet.
+All the experiments were conducted on Ubuntu 20.04 with GTX 3090Ti, OpenCV 4.5/3.4, and PyTorch 1.7.1.

+{\textbf{Technical details.}} We use RootSIFT~\cite{arandjelovic2012three} features to improve the robust estimation accuracy and help the deep network to learn accurate weights.
 RootSIFT is a strategy normalizing the SIFT~\cite{lowe1999object} descriptors, thus, helping the feature matcher to find good tentative correspondences.
-When training, we provide the network with the feature scales and orientations as a learned side-information.
+When training, we provide the network with the feature scales and orientations as a learned side information.
 Also, we do SNN ratio~\cite{lowe1999object} filtering on the correspondences as a preliminary step.
 In the SNN test, the correspondences are discarded if the distance between the first and the second nearest neighbors is larger than a manually set threshold, which works well as we set to $0.8$ in all of our experiments.